darccio/zas/README.md

 ## Roadmap

 Currently there are no new features planned.
-Feel free to open an issue if you think Zingy should do something specific in its core.
+Feel free to open an issue if you think Zas should do something specific in its core.

 ## Contact me

-If I can help you, you have an idea or you are using Zingy in your projects, don't hesitate to drop me a line (or a pull request): [@im_dario](https://twitter.com/im_dario)
+If I can help you, you have an idea or you are using Zas in your projects, don't hesitate to drop me a line (or a pull request): [@im_dario](https://twitter.com/im_dario)

 ## About